AndyThomas-Dev/Wireworld-2D-Array/README.md

 2. electron tail (red)
 3. conductor (yellow)

+The input text file sets the initial state of the automata.
+Cells are represented by the following characters.

+0. empty (blank space)
+1. electron head ('H')
+2. electron tail ('t')
+3. conductor ('c')

 As in all cellular automata, time proceeds in discrete steps called generations (sometimes "gens" or "ticks").
 Cells behave as follows:

 * empty → empty,